reduxjs/redux/docs/tutorials/fundamentals/part-5-ui-and-react.md

     - **`<TodoListItem>`**: a single todo list item, with a checkbox that can be clicked to toggle the todo's completed status, and a color category selector
   - **`<Footer>`**: Shows the number of active todos and controls for filtering the list based on completed status and color category

 Beyond this basic component structure, we could potentially divide the components up in several different ways.
-For example, the `<Footer>` component _could_ be just one component, or it could have multiple smaller components inside like `<CompletedTodos>`, `<StatusFilter>`, and `<ColorFilters>`.
+For example, the `<Footer>` component _could_ be one larger component, or it could have multiple smaller components inside like `<CompletedTodos>`, `<StatusFilter>`, and `<ColorFilters>`.
 There's no single right way to divide these, and you'll find that it may be better to write larger components or split things into many smaller components depending on your situation.

-For now, we'll start with just this small list of components to keep things easier to follow.
+For now, we'll start with this small list of components to keep things easier to follow.
 On that note, since we assume that [you already know React](https://reactjs.org), **we're going to skip past the details of how to write the layout code for these components and focus on how to actually use the React-Redux library in your React components**.

 Here's the initial React UI of this app looks like before we start adding any Redux-related logic: